cutterkom/germanpolls/readme.md

 ## What you get

-You get a dataframe with the following variables:
+You get a dataframe with the following variables on the *federal level*:

 - institute
 - date